-In 2006, owing to the diversity of its line of debit and credit banking cards - VISA and MASTERCARD - in lei and in foreign currency, as well to the associated insurance and assistance services, BRD exceeded the threshold of 1.800.000 issued cards, thus maintaining its top position on a highly competitive card-market.
+In 2006, due to the diversity of its line of debit and credit banking cards - Visa and Mastercard - in lei and in foreign currency, as well as to the associated insurance and assistance services, BRD exceeded the threshold of 1,800,000 issued cards, thus maintaining its top position on a highly competitive card-market.

-BRD continued in 2006 the selling campaign of the 3 collection cards printed with the image of the 3 great Romanian sports stars: Nadia Comaneci, Ilie Nastase and Gheorghe Hagi, un unpreceded commercial success in terms of issued cards and entry into relationship.
+In 2006 BRD continued the sales campaign of the 3 collection cards printed with the image of the 3 great Romanian sports stars: Nadia Comăneci, Ilie Năstase and Gheorghe Hagi, an unpreceded commercial success in terms of issued cards and entry into relationship.

-Corporate market
+Corporate customers

-1) Certified freelancers customers
+Certified freelancers customers